Do you remember the years before kids? When spontaneity was more than just a difficult word to spell and now was as good a time as any…

 Our local Brewers Fayre is at The Phoenix, Linwood a couple of miles away.

 The Phoenix is what rose from the ashes of the former car factory and, originally, birthplace of the Hillman Imp.
 Now it’s a place to buy cars and spend money.
+If you’re looking to buy a car, check out this BMW 335is for sale.

 But back to the last night of our recent half term break and our dinner date.
 We’d been together for a few days and were in that sweet(ish) spot between squabbling because we hadn’t spent enough time together and squabbling because we’d spent too much time together.
 There’s a pleasant couple of hours before it’s the return of The Fractious Five.